Bad Habit (Steve Lacy song): Commercial performance

-"Bad Habit" first entered the Billboard Hot 100 at number 100 when it first became popular on TikTok in July 2022.
+"Bad Habit" entered the Billboard Hot 100 at number 100 when it first became popular on TikTok in July 2022.
 It was Lacy's first entry on the chart.
 On the chart issued September 10, 2022, "Bad Habit" became the first song to top both the Hot R&B/Hip-Hop Songs and Hot Rock & Alternative Songs charts by Billboard.
 It also topped Billboards Hot Rock Songs, Hot Alternative Songs, and Hot R&B Songs charts, making "Bad Habit" the first song to top five different Billboard genre charts at once.
 That same week, the song rose to number two on the Hot 100.
 After remaining at number two for four weeks, "Bad Habit" rose to the top of Hot 100 on the chart dated October 3, 2022, displacing Harry Styles's 2022 single "As It Was", which had been at the top for 15 weeks, and becoming Lacy's first number one and the 1,142nd number one overall.
 It was the third song of 2022 to be both the first chart entry and first number one for an artist on the Hot 100 after "Heat Waves" by Glass Animals and "We Don't Talk About Bruno" by the cast of Encanto, and the first number one since "Someone You Loved" by Lewis Capaldi topped the chart in November 2019 to have no accompanying acts and also be an artist's first chart entry.
 It was also the 12th number one to have debuted at number 100.

 In Australia, "Bad Habit" reached number three on the ARIA Singles Chart.
 It peaked in the top-10 of the Irish Singles Chart in July 2022 and at number eight on the UK Singles Chart in October 2022 to become Lacy's first top-10 on either chart while also peaking at number 10 in Canada.